apigee/apigeelint/README.md

-  --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee) --norc                                  do not search for and use the .apigeelintrc file for settings -h, --help                              output usage information
+  --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee) --norc                                  do not search for and use the .apigeelintrc file for settings --ignoreDirectives                      ignore any directives within XML files that disable warnings -h, --help                              output usage information
 ```
 Example: